markoch/dev-notebook/README.md

 The `dist` folder will then contain the converted `dev-notes.epub` file.
 Import `dev-notes.epub` file into your eBook reader or open it in an eBook viewer app.

-3. To create the PDF file, you can execute `make` or the following command line:
+3. To create the PDF file, you can execute `make pdf` or the following command line:

 ````sh
 pandoc -f markdown -o dist/dev-notes.pdf --pdf-engine=xelatex --metadata-file=doc/metadata.yml doc/dev-notes.md --toc --toc-depth=3